Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

-where $C_{i,{i+1}} = C$ is assumed to be a constant.
+where $C_{i,{i+1}} = C$ is assumed to be a constant over cisternae identities and the time window.
 Following the same steps, similar expressions can be derived for $J_{i,i+1}^{fus},J_{i+1,i}^{fus}$.
-Using the functional forms of fusion and fission kernels derived for the single cisterna, Eq.\eqref{eq:veq_H}, the balance of fluxes at the cisterna $1$ and $2$, with the above arguments gives \begin{small}
+Using the functional forms of the fusion and fission kernels derived for the single cisterna, Eq.\,\eqref{eq:veq_H}, the balance of fluxes at the cisterna $1$ and $2$, with the above arguments gives \begin{small}

-\end{small} where there are intercisternal fluxes, and we also include leak fluxes. $v^{fus}_m$, $v'^{fis}_m$ are characteristic cisterna size scales set by fusion and fission enzymes (see Eqs.\ref{eq:kernels_analyt_form2_Ckz},\ref{eq:kernels_analyt_form2_C1kz}) and 1/$\kappa_{ij}$'s are the time scales associated with fusion and fission kernels at the cisterna $i=1,2$ ($j=1$ for fusion and $j$=2 for fission). $T_1,T_2,T_3,T_4$ are intercisternal times over which mass is transferred from from one cisterna to another (or glycosylation enzymes are delivered to the cisterna via retrograde transport \cite{storrie,jackson}, which might act as a time marker).
+\end{small} where there are intercisternal fluxes, and we also include leak fluxes. $v^{fus}_m$, $v'^{fis}_m$ are characteristic cisterna size scales set by fusion and fission enzymes (see Eqs.\,\eqref{eq:kernels_analyt_form2_Ckz},\eqref{eq:kernels_analyt_form2_C1kz}) and 1/$\kappa_{ij}$'s are the time scales associated with fusion and fission kernels at the cisterna $i=1,2$ ($j=1$ for fusion and $j$=2 for fission). $T_1,T_2,T_3,T_4$ are intercisternal times over which mass is transferred from from one cisterna to another (or glycosylation enzymes are delivered to the cisterna via retrograde transport \cite{storrie,jackson}, which might act as a time marker).
 By scaling the integration time w.r.t. $\kappa_{ij}$, one can see that if the intercisternal times are much smaller than fission and fusion times scales, $T_1,T_2,,T_3,T_4 \ll 1/\kappa_{ij}$, the integral terms might vanish and there is no transfer of material from cisterna $1$ to $2$.
 Hence, to have a bounded as well as non-trivial contribution, the inverse time scale $k_{ij}$ and the window $T_1,T_2,T_3,T_4$ must be properly balanced so that their product $\lambda_{\alpha} = k_{ij} \, T_{\alpha}$ remains finite.
 This is physically plausible, as $T_{\alpha}$ can be seen to encode unaccounted degrees of freedom (such as spatial variables) while $k_{ij}$ increases as these degrees of freedom are condensed (i.e., $T_{\alpha}\rightarrow0$).
 Furthermore, the condition $T_{\alpha} \ll 1/\lambda_{\alpha}$ ensures that the integration window is small relative to the characteristic evolution time of the system.
-Under these conditions, the memory effects become negligible (can also be seen from taylor expansion of the integral), and the integro-differential dynamics reduce to a standard ODE. \begin{small}
+Under these conditions, the memory (time delay) effects become negligible (can also be seen from taylor expansion of the integral), and the integro-differential dynamics reduce to a standard ODE. \begin{small}